Sanjana2308/DataScienceNotes/1_MSSQL/Assignment.md

 ORDER BY e1.DepartmentID, e1.ID, e2.ID
 ~~~

+`ON e1.DepartmentId = e2.DepartmentId:` The condition ensures that both employees (e1 and e2) are from the same department (i.e., they share the same DepartmentId).

+`AND e1.ID < e2.ID`: This condition ensures that the pair of employees is listed in order such that the first employee (e1) has a smaller ID than the second employee (e2).
+This avoids pairing an employee with themselves and ensures each pair appears only once.

+`ORDER BY e1.DepartmentId, e1.ID, e2.ID`:
+<br>This clause sorts the results by:

+- `e1.DepartmentId`: All pairs from the same department are grouped together.
+- `e1.ID`: Within each department, the results are sorted by the ID of the first employee in the pair.
+- `e2.ID`: If multiple pairs have the same first employee, they are sorted by the ID of the second employee.

 ## Subquery Exercises
 1. Write a query to find products whose price is higher than the average price of all products.